Deputy PM Clegg warns UK risks sliding to EU exit

 In a sign of the infighting over Europe at the top of the government, Clegg spoke an hour after Chancellor George Osborne warned that Britain would veto any deal on the budget that would be bad for the UK taxpayer.

-The EU's 1 trillion euro (804.75 billion pounds) long-term spending plan has become the focus of a wider debate in Britain about the benefits of membership of the union, just as the subset of members in the single currency zone attempts to fight its long-running debt crisis with closer integration.
+The EU's 1 trillion euro ($1.3 trillion) long-term spending plan has become the focus of a wider debate in Britain about the benefits of membership of the union, just as the subset of members in the single currency zone attempts to fight its long-running debt crisis with closer integration.

 "People are outraged when they see money being wasted in Europe," Osborne, the 41-year-old Cameron ally, told the BBC.